malcolmcampbell/GHLmaps/web/phdscholar.md

 ## **Important note - Funding.**

-Securing appropriate funding is a very important aspect of doing a PhD and a common obstacle that needs to be considered as early as possible, normally pre-application.
+Securing appropriate funding is a very important aspect of doing a PhD and a common obstacle that needs to be considered as early as possible, normally pre-application for a Ph.D. programme.
 **If there is no clear pathway for funding, it is unlikely you will succeed in your studies, and unlikely any application will be successful.**
 While obtaining scholarships for PhD is usually challenging and highly competitive, securing funding is not impossible.
 You must comment on how you plan to fund your potential study and if you have already secured funding.
+As a general rule, it is extremely unlikely that self funded applicants will be considered.

 Please write clearly and concisely.
 Thanks again for your interest!
 **Good Luck.**